 Some of you are definitely asking, “who’s Wimpy”?

-I’m guessing if you don’t know who Wimpy is… you probably don’t know who Popeye is either.
-And, I’ll bet you didn’t eat much spinach growing up!
+If you don’t know who Wimpy is… you probably don’t know who Popeye is either (did you eat your spinach growing up?).
 Wimpy – or more formally – J. Wellington Wimpy – was a character in the Popeye newspaper comic.
 He was always trying to con a free meal out of whomever he met in the panels of the strip.

 But there are some interesting psychological implications in this give/reward relationship when time is involved and it’s called temporal discounting.